In historians' Presidents Day survey, Biden vs. Trump is not a close call

 Experts responding to the survey who self-identified as conservatives rated Biden No. 30, while liberals put him 13th and moderates ranked him 20th.
 All three of those same groups ranked Trump, whose presidency was marked by his flouting of historical norms, in the bottom five.

-On the survey's 0-100 scale of "overall greatness," a rating of 50 means a president was average, while zero means they're considered a failure.
-Only the top three presidents — Abraham Lincoln at No. 1, followed by Franklin Delano Roosevelt and then George Washington — scored above 90.
+On the survey's 0-100 scale of "overall greatness," a rating of 50 means a president was average, while zero means a president is considered a failure.
+Only the top three presidents — Abraham Lincoln at No. 1, followed by Franklin D. Roosevelt and then George Washington — scored above 90.
 The drop-off was sharp from there, with no one else above an 80 rating.
 Roughly half the presidents were rated below 50.

 Trump's overall rating was 10.92, easily the worst showing, while Biden's 62.66 had him tied with John Adams.
 Some of Biden's appeal could be due to the person he followed in the Oval Office: Trump was seen as "by far the most polarizing of the ranked presidents, selected by 170 respondents," according to a summary of the survey.

-The survey emerges as the two contenders for the 2024 presidential race are running against distinctly different headwinds.
-While historians might prefer Biden, polls show a lack of confidence in his handling of key policy areas and he is routinely criticized over his age.
-And Trump is romping his way to another Republican nomination to lead the country despite facing 91 felony criminal counts and lingering disapproval over his one-term presidency.
+The survey emerges as these two contenders for the 2024 presidential race are running against distinctly different headwinds.
+While historians might prefer Biden, polls show a lack of confidence in his handling of key policy areas, and he is routinely criticized over his age.
+And Trump is romping his way to another Republican nomination to lead the U.S. despite facing 91 felony criminal counts and lingering disapproval over his one-term presidency.

 In a sign of partisan divide, the academics wrote, "Republicans and Conservatives rank George Washington as the greatest president," while Democrats, moderates and independents slotted the nation's founding president in second or third place.